- for JCPenney Users55

 In each case, you’re spending $200 to receive a $10 shopping certificate, which is the equivalent of a 5 percent return.
 The Walmart credit card, on the other hand, earns 3 percent cash back on Walmart and Sams Club purchases, which would require about $334 in spending to earn $10 in rewards.

 The bottom line on all of these store-branded cards is that earnings, redemptions and discounts are limited to only their affiliated stores.
-If your credit history is strong enough, you would do better with a rewards credit card that earns on all purchases, has a healthy sign-up bonus and offers more flexible redemption options.
+If your credit history is strong enough, you would do better with a rewards credit card that earns on all purchases and offers more flexible redemption options or get a simple cashback card.

 Some Alternative Cards for JCPenney Shoppers